Note: This section is for informational purposes and is not intended as legal advice.

 Premera makes no representations or guarantees that the information concerning HIPAA is accurate or complete.
 Please contact your attorney for legal advice.

 The Administrative Simplification part of HIPAA aims to reduce administrative costs in the healthcare industry by mandating strict limits on how PPI can be used and disclosed, as well as through adopting and using standardized, electronic transmission of PPI.

 Five Elements of Administrative Simplification

-HIPAA privacy regulations require compliance with standards that protect the privacy of PPI and grant individuals other rights (described below), without creating obstacles to care and treatment.
+HIPAA privacy regulations require compliance with standards that protect the privacy of PPI and grant individuals other rights, without creating obstacles to care and treatment.
 With limited exceptions, these rules mandate that no PPI may be used or disclosed without the signed authorization of the affected member.

 HIPAA states that other federal and state laws that provide more stringent individual privacy protection still apply.
 Therefore, Premera must also consider: state patients' bills of rights and other insurance laws, state and federal public health laws, and state regulations implementing the federal Gramm-Leach-Bliley Act.

 HIPAA's Administrative Simplification provisions require compliance with security standards related to PPI that is transmitted or stored electronically.
 The regulations include requirements for physical, technical and procedural safeguards to keep electronic healthcare information secure.

 Covered healthcare providers, healthcare payers and healthcare clearinghouses must use "standard" formats to transmit healthcare transactions electronically.